 This was constructed in 1749 as the master's house for the adjoining Pile Street School, which was founded around 1739.
-Chatterton was born here in 1752 and briefly attended the school, where his late father had been a writing master.
+Chatterton was born here in 1752 and subsequently educated at the school where his father was master.
 In the 1930s, when the surrounding buildings were demolished to make room for Redcliffe Way, part of the façade of the school was attached to the house.
-The building currently houses a café.
+The council-owned building has been used as a museum and currently houses a café.

 Chatterton left Bristol for London in April 1770, allegedly disappointed with his lack of recognition at home, and died shortly afterwards of arsenic poisoning.
 His early tragic end - now thought to have been an accident - has led to the romantic legend of the boy genius destroyed by a philistine world, a legend enhanced by Henry Wallis' famous portrait of the penniless young man lying dead in his London garret.